PCSX2/pcsx2/README.md

 # Project Details

 The PCSX2 project has been running for more than ten years.
-Once only able to run a few public domain demos, newer versions enable many games to work at full speed, including popular titles such as Final Fantasy X and Devil May Cry 3.
+Past versions could only run a few public domain game demos, but newer versions can run many games at full speed, including popular titles such as Final Fantasy X and Devil May Cry 3.
 Visit the [PCSX2 homepage](https://pcsx2.net) to check the latest compatibility status of games (with more than 2000 titles tested), or ask for help in the [official forums](https://forums.pcsx2.net/).

 The latest officially released stable version is version 1.4.0.